All property photos

 Nestled in the heart of Pacific Heights amongst magnificent mansions and stately consulates this spectacular residence sits closely next to the trend-setting boutiques and popular restaurants of Fillmore, Union and Chestnut Streets, as well as to some of the world’s most beautiful parks & beaches, all in close proximity to some of the City’s leading independent schools.
 This elegant home provides a quintessentially San Francisco lifestyle in one of the City’s most sought-after and vibrant historical neighborhoods- just a short drive to the world-class tech and finance hubs of SoMa & Fidi, and enjoying easy access to Marin & the Wine Country.

--7 bedrooms, 6.5 baths plus formal dining room, library, two family rooms, pent-room, laundry room, eat-in kitchen with terrace and kitchenette on upper level
+-7 bedrooms, 6.5 baths plus formal dining room, library, two family rooms, pent-room, laundry room, eat-in kitchen with terrace, wine cellar and kitchenette on upper level

 -8 car concrete garage